missybarringer/Bamazon/README.md

 ## Contributors
 @missybarringer
 ____________________________________
-## Technology
+## Links
-* Command line game using Javascript and Constructors
 * [GitHub Repository Link](https://github.com/missybarringer/Bamazon.git)
 * [Click here to View the Customer App in action](http://www.webwabisabi.com/assets/media/BamazonCustomer.mp4)
 * [Click here to View the Manager App in action](http://www.webwabisabi.com/assets/media/BamazonManager.webm)
 ____________________________________
-## Instructions
+## Technology
+* Command line game using Javascript and Constructors
+* Node & mySQL were used
+* Inquirer (for prompts) & chalk (for command line colors) NPM packages
+____________________________________

-### Challenge #1: Customer View (Minimum Requirement)
+### The Problem: Customer View

-1. Create a MySQL Database called `bamazon`.

-2. Then create a Table inside of that database called `products`.

-3. The products table should have each of the following columns:

-   * item_id (unique id for each product)

-   * product_name (Name of product)

-   * department_name

-   * price (cost to customer)

-   * stock_quantity (how much of the product is available in stores)

-4. Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).
+This Amazon-like storefront needed a way for customers to interact with the items in the mySQL database.
+### The Solution:

-5. Then create a Node application called `bamazonCustomer.js`.
+I created a Node application called `bamazonCustomer.js`.
 Running this application will first display all of the items available for sale.
 Include the ids, names, and prices of products for sale.

-6. The app should then prompt users with two messages.
+The app then prompts the users with two messages.

-   * The first should ask them the ID of the product they would like to buy.
+   * The first asks them the ID of the product they would like to buy.
-   * The second message should ask how many units of the product they would like to buy.
+   * The second asks how many units of the product they would like to buy.

-7. Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.
+Once the customer has places the order, the app checks to see if your store has enough of the product to meet the customer's request.

-   * If not, the app should log a phrase like `Insufficient quantity!`, and then prevent the order from going through.
+   * The app says `There was not enough stock to place your order...`, and then prevents the order from going through.

-8. However, if your store _does_ have enough of the product, you should fulfill the customer's order.
+If the store _does_ have enough of the product, the app fulfills the customer's order by:
-   * This means updating the SQL database to reflect the remaining quantity.
+   * Updating the SQL database to reflect the remaining quantity.
-   * Once the update goes through, show the customer the total cost of their purchase.
+   * Then once the update goes through, it shows the customer the total cost of their purchase.

-### Challenge #2: Manager View (Next Level)
+### The Problem: Manager View

+This Amazon-like storefront needed a way for the administrators to interact with the items in the mySQL database.
+### The Solution:
-* Create a new Node application called `bamazonManager.js`.
-Running this application will:
+I created a Node application called `bamazonManager.js`.
+Running this application will first display:

-  * List a set of menu options:
+  * A set of menu options:

     * View Products for Sale